Herwig Baier

-Herwig Baier (born May 21, 1965, in Münster) is a German neurobiologist with dual German and US-American citizenship.
-He is Director at the Max Planck Institute for Biological Intelligence (formerly Max Planck Institute of Neurobiology) and head of the department Genes – Circuits – Behavior.
-Herwig Baier's research aims to understand how animal brains convert sensory inputs into behavioral responses.
+Herwig Baier is a German-American neuroscientist and biologist.
+He is Director at the Max Planck Institute for Biological Intelligence and head of the department Genes – Circuits – Behavior.
+Herwig Baier's research aims to understand how animal brains convert sensory inputs into behavioral responses and how evolution has shaped neuronal circuits.

 Herwig Baier studied biology at the University of Konstanz.
 In 1990, he joined Friedrich Bonhoeffer's laboratory at the Max Planck Institute for Developmental Biology in Tübingen, where he obtained his diploma (1990) and PhD degree (1995).
 For his post-doctoral training, he moved to the University of California, San Diego, to work with William (Bill) Harris.
 In 1997, Baier was offered a faculty position by the University of California, San Francisco, where he remained as Full Professor until 2012.
-In 2011, the Max Planck Society recruited him as Director at the Max Planck Institute of Neurobiology in Martinsried (Germany).
+In 2011, the Max Planck Society recruited him as a Scientific Member and Director at the Max Planck Institute of Neurobiology in Martinsried (Germany).

 Scientific focus

-The overarching theme of Baier's scientific contributions to neuroscience has been the elucidation of molecular, cellular, synaptic and circuit mechanisms of nervous system function and animal behavior.
-The following questions are of particular interest:
+The overarching theme of Baier's scientific contributions to neuroscience has been the elucidation of molecular, cellular, synaptic and circuit mechanisms of neuronal development, nervous system function, and animal behavior.
+His research has focused on the following questions: